clSharp/Cloo/Cloo/Documentation/Readme.txt

-﻿[Description]
+[Description]
-Cloo is a managed, object oriented wrapper for OpenCL.
+Cloo is an object oriented wrapper over OpenCL.
 Written in C#, it takes full advantage of the .NET framework to provide ease of use and full functionality of the underlying API.

 [Requirements]
 The following is required for Cloo to work properly: